-VirtualBox is open-source multi-platform virtualization software that can be installed on any operating system that allows several guest operating systems to be installed and run on the same computer.
+VirtualBox is open-source multi-platform virtualization software that can be installed on any operating system, allowing several guest operating systems to be installed and run on the same computer.

-For example, if you install it on your Linux system, you can run the Windows XP operating system as a guest operating system or run the Linux operating system on your Windows system.
+For example, suppose you install it on your Linux system.
+In that case, you can run the Windows XP operating system as a guest or the Linux operating system on your Windows system.
 This allows you to install and run as many guest operating systems as you want.

 After you install Oracle VM VirtualBox on your Linux system, you need to install the Extension Pack to use the virtual machines more efficiently.

-Recently, Oracle has released the latest version of Virtualbox 6.0, the latest version of Virtualbox, with many important changes and new features added to it.
+Recently, Oracle released the latest version of Virtualbox 6.0, the latest version of Virtualbox, with many significant changes and new features added to it.

 What’s New in Virtualbox 6.0